ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

 |CodingEx| **Coding Exercise**

 We can also use == to test if two reference values refer to the same object.
 What will the code below print out?
 Try to guess before you run it!
-Here we are testing if the String refer to the same object in memory.
+Here we are testing if the Strings refer to the same object in memory.

 .. activecode:: boolRef
    :language: java